A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Preliminaries

 \begin{theorem}[\cite{Kinnersley}] The vertex separation number of a graph equals its pathwidth. \end{theorem}

-\paragraph*{Layerings.}A \emph{layering} of a graph $G$ is a partition of its vertices into a sequence $(V_1, \ldots, V_t)$ of subsets of $V(G)$ called \emph{layers}, such that each graph $G[V_i]$ is an independent set, and for every $i,j\in \sg{1, \ldots, t}$ such that $|j-i|\geq 2$, we have $E_G(V_i, V_j) = \emptyset$.\footnote{Note that our definition of layering differs from the one which is commonly used in the literature, as one usually allows in a layering edges between vertices from a same layer.}
+\paragraph*{Layerings.} A \emph{layering} of a graph $G$ is a partition of its vertices into a sequence $(V_1, \ldots, V_t)$ of subsets of $V(G)$ called \emph{layers}, such that each graph $G[V_i]$ is an independent set, and for every $i,j\in \sg{1, \ldots, t}$ such that $|j-i|\geq 2$, we have $E_G(V_i, V_j) = \emptyset$.\footnote{Note that our definition of layering differs from the one which is commonly used in the literature, as one usually allows edges between vertices from a same layer.}

-A \emph{$k$-layering} of $G$ is a layering $(V_1, \ldots, V_t)$ such that for every $i<t$, we have $\abs{E_G(V_i, V_{i+1})}\leq k$.
+A \emph{$k$-layering} of $G$ is a layering $(V_1, \ldots, V_t)$ such that for every $0 < i<t$, we have $\abs{E_G(V_i, V_{i+1})}\leq k$.
 Note that in particular, it implies that $\abs{N_{V_{i+1}}(V_i)} \leq k$ and $\abs{N_{V_{i}}(V_{i+1})} \leq k$.
 The bags $V_1$ and $V_t$ are the \emph{extremities} of the layering.

 \begin{lemma} Let $G$ be a graph admitting a $k$-layering.
 Then $G$ has pathwidth at most $k$.
-Moreover, if $G$ is connected, then $G$ has a path-decomposition of width at most $k$, whose extremities are exactly the extremities of the $k$-layering. \end{lemma}
+Moreover, if $G$ is connected, then $G$ has a path decomposition of width at most $k$, whose extremities are exactly the extremities of the $k$-layering. \end{lemma}

 \begin{proof} We let $(V_1, \ldots, V_t)$ denote a $k$-layering of $G$, and assume without loss of generality that $G$ has no isolated vertex.
 We also set $V_0:=V_{t+1}:=\emptyset$.
 For every $i\in \sg{1, \ldots, t}$, we set $V_i^{\ell}:=N_{V_{i}}(V_{i-1})$ and $V_i^{r}:=N_{V_i}(V_{i+1})$.
 Note in particular that, as $G$ has no isolated vertex, for each $i\in \sg{1,\ldots, t}$ we have $V_i=V_i^{\ell}\cup V_i^r$, $|V_i^{\ell}|\leq k$, $|V_i^r|\leq k$, and $V_1^{\ell}=V_t^{r}=\emptyset$, and that for each $i<t$, all the edges of $G$ between $V_i$ and $V_{i+1}$ are between $V_i^{r}$ and $V_{i+1}^{\ell}$.